EllaBrands/stanDev/Prior-Choice-Recommendations.md

   * nu ~ gamma(2,0.1);

   This was proposed and anlysed by Juárez and Steel (2010) (Model-based clustering of non-Gaussian panel data based on skew-t distributions.
 Journal of Business & Economic Statistics 28, 52–66.).
 Juárez and Steel compere this to Jeffreys prior and report that the difference is small.
 Simpson et al (2014) (arXiv:1403.4630) propose a theoretically well justified "penalised complexity (PC) prior", which they show to have a good behavior for the degrees of freedom, too.
 PC prior might be the best choice, but requires numerical computation of the prior (which could computed in a grid and interpolated etc.).
 It would be feasible to implement it in Stan, but it would require some work.
 Unfortunately no-one has compared PC prior and this gamma prior directly, but based on the discussion with Daniel Simpson, although PC prior would be better this gamma(2,0.1) prior is not a bad choice.
 Thus, I would use it until someone implements the PC prior for degrees of freedom of the Student's t in Stan.

+* Elasticities (regressions on log-log scale)
+  * We expect these to be between 0 and 1.
+But we don't want hard constraints.
+So maybe N(.5,.5) is a good default

+* A single correlation parameter
+  * Uniform(-1,1) is noninformative
+  * Other times we will expect a correlation to be positive, for example the correlation between a pre-test and post-test.
+Here it could make sense to model using some latent score, that is to move to some sort of IRT model.
+We should give an example of this for the wiki

+* Covariance matrix
+  * Ben recommends LKJ.
+Is there a degrees of freedom parameter here that needs to be set?
+Maybe so.